serverless/serverless/docs/providers/aws/events/event-bridge.md

 ## Adding a DLQ to an event rule

-DeadLetterConfig is not available for custom resources, only for native CloudFormation.
+DeadLetterQueueArn is not available for custom resources, only for native CloudFormation.

 ```yml
 functions: